September 10, 2020

 One of the concerns at larger organizations with hundreds of tools within their tech stack is knowing if they’re staying compliant with how they’re being used, on top of if all of the varying vendors are also remaining compliant.

 The Compliance Hub is your all-in-one look at everything IT, security, business operations, and compliance, to monitor the data, privacy, security, and company governance of every single product your company uses.
-G2 Track auto-populates compliance statuses with publicly-available data from the vendors you use.
-This gives you a crystal clear and always up to date understanding of the compliance of every application.
+G2 Track auto-populates compliance statuses with publicly available data from the vendors you use.
+This gives you a crystal clear and always up-to-date understanding of the compliance of every application.

 Additionally, the G2 Track Compliance Hub: